p42ific-rim/topo-seg/README.md

 At the end of training, the ControlNet weights and optimizer state are saved to disk as a checkpoint.

-The checkpoints in this repository correspond to 100 epochs of training for the base diffusion model and 150 epochs for the ControlNet.
+We used 100 epochs of training for the base diffusion model and 150 epochs for the ControlNet.

 ### Diffusion model with topological loss : training and inference